vimlet/vimlet-commons/node/release/README.md

 commons.request.*
 commons.compress.*

-// Example, note in most cases the API has async
+// Examples, note in most cases the API has async
 // and sync version of the same function and that
 // callbacks are optional